-The definition of "casualty" in paragraph (a)(6) and of "damaged" in paragraph (a)(9) deal with the obligation of an owner to brand the title or be deemed to have warranted the vessel to a purchaser for value.
+2. The definition of "casualty" in paragraph (a)(5) and of "damaged" in paragraph (a)(8) deal with the obligation of an owner to brand the title or be deemed to have warranted the vessel to a purchaser for value.
 See Section 9(a), (d).
-For this purpose, a vessel is damaged if it is not "salvaged" within the meaning of paragraph (a)(24) and either: (i) the vessel is or ever has been sunk; or (ii) a casualty has affected a propulsion system of the vessel or the integrity of the vessel's hull.
-Paragraph (a)(6) does not exhaustively define the term "casualty"; it merely describes some of the events that qualify as a casualty.
+For this purpose, a vessel is damaged if it is not "insurer sold" within the meaning of paragraph (a)(15) and a casualty has affected a propulsion system of the vessel or the integrity of the vessel's hull.
+Paragraph (a)(5) does not exhaustively define the term "casualty"; it merely describes some of the events that qualify as a casualty.
 A casualty need not be an event of nature; vandalism and terrorism can result in a casualty.
 Damage resulting from routine operation is not a casualty.

 Once a vessel is damaged, it remains damaged even though it is repaired.
-Thus, for example, a vessel that was sunk is damaged and remains so even after it is raised and repaired.
-As a result, the brand "damaged" is indelible (unless superceded by the brand "salvaged").
+Thus, for example, if a vessel is sunk in a manner that creates a significant risk that the integrity of the vessel's hull has been compromised, the vessel remains damaged even after it is raised and repaired.
+As a result, the brand "damaged" is indelible (unless superceded by the brand "insurer sold").
 A branded vessel remains branded forever.